 Trampolines are primarily purchased to be used as a family-time activity.
 Along with providing the family with loads of entertainment, trampolines also provide a huge health benefit: exercise!
 In a time of every child owning a mobile phone, laptop, tablet, etc fitting in much needed exercise in a developing child’s routine can be a challenge.
-It is much easier to sit on the couch and play playstation, Xbox or whatever the latest and greatest video gaming console is.
-The beauty behind a trampoline is kids (and adults) get a tremendous amount of aerobic exercise without even realizing it.
+It is much easier to sit on the couch and play PlayStation, Xbox or whatever the latest and greatest video gaming console is.
+The beauty behind a trampoline (for both kids and adults) is that you get a tremendous amount of aerobic exercise without even realizing it.
 Exercise is no longer a drag, no sit up or sprints, just pure jumping fun.

 For those who are looking to take their fitness on a trampoline to the next level, we have outlined a few best trampoline exercises below.